Public Records & Services in Georgetown

 Frequently Asked Questions

 To register to vote in Georgetown, Connecticut, residents can register online through the Connecticut Secretary of the State's website, by mail, or in person at the Fairfield County elections office.
 Connecticut requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Connecticut Secretary of the State's voter lookup tool.
-For local municipal elections in Georgetown, contact the Fairfield County Clerk's office for schedules and ballot information.
+For local county and state elections (Georgetown is an unincorporated community in Fairfield County and does not hold municipal elections), contact the Fairfield County Clerk's office for schedules and ballot information.

 Vital records for Georgetown, Fairfield County, Connecticut including birth certificates, death certificates, and marriage licenses are maintained by the Fairfield County Clerk-Recorder and the Connecticut Department of Health Vital Records office.
 Certified copies can be requested online, by mail, or in person.
 Fees and identification requirements apply.